Rainbow flag (LGBTQ): Reception

+Quasar's iteration of the progress pride flag is licensed under a Creative Commons license which excludes commercial use; this has been criticised as not being in keeping with Baker's original intent for the first iteration of the flag.
+Quasar has stated openly that small organisations can use the flag commercially and the license was chosen to put restrictions on large corporations.
+Quasar stated that: "A changing point for me was when I started to see it getting used in a way that I didn't personally agree with.
+Companies were snatching it up, making stuff out of it, and selling it without my attribution attached.
+It was purely rainbow capitalism based marketing… If you're going to make money off of something that I created within my community it's only fair that you give back not just to me as the artist, but the community itself, too."
+Criticism of the flag has also been made by LGBTQ people of color, who felt that the flag, despite its inclusive intent, was created without community consultation.

+Other variations

 Many variations of the rainbow flag have been used.
 Some of the more common ones include the Greek letter lambda (lower case) in white in the middle of the flag and a pink triangle or black triangle in the upper left corner.
 Other colors have been added, such as a black stripe symbolizing those community members lost to AIDS.
 The rainbow colors have also often been used in gay alterations of national and regional flags, replacing for example the red and white stripes of the flag of the United States.
 In 2007, the Pride Family Flag was unveiled at the Houston, Texas pride parade.

 In the early years of the AIDS pandemic, activists designed a "Victory over AIDS" flag consisting of the standard six-stripe rainbow flag with a black stripe across the bottom.
 Leonard Matlovich, himself dying of AIDS-related illness, suggested that upon a cure for AIDS being discovered, the black stripes be removed from the flags and burned.